bn-l/blog/content/posts/Pythons-import-system.md

 If you have spent hours trying to fully understand the way python does imports after getting (unhelpful) errors like `ModuleNotFoundError: No module named <your module>` or `ImportError: attempted relative import with no known parent package` and have been banging your head against the truly awful python docs, then look no further.

 I'll explain why relative imports don't work when you run a file directly (`python somefile.py`) and how the import system works in general.
-It's less convoluted than the docs make it out to be and I'll just present the critical facts without the blabbing.
+It's less convoluted than the docs make it out to be.
+This will be just the critical facts without the blabbing.
 Estimated reading time: 15 minutes.

 ## Module vs Package: